chirag38-unity/CityLink/README.md

-# Citylink- A Bus Management Application
+# Citylink- A GPS Based Bus Traversal Application

 The current bus traversal and management system suffers from various challenges such as inefficient resource allocation, lack of real-time monitoring, and manual handling of operations,